paul-sopin/team4-bwsiracecar-grandprix/README.md

 - EATS: 32
 - Midline Tracking: 21

 Two versions of the follower exist.
-V1 came before Speed Quest and splits the logic over separate functions.
+V1 was written before Speed Quest and splits the logic over separate functions.
 Even though it is nicer to read, it is harder to edit.
 V2 got written during the Speed Quest.

 ### Gap modes

-By default it takes the largest gap it can find. set_gap_mode() switches that to leftmost or rightmost, which pins the car to one side of the course instead.
-That is for the work dynamic obstacle.
+By default it takes the largest gap it can find. set_gap_mode() switches that to leftmost or rightmost, which forces the car to one side of the course instead.
+That is for the fork dynamicobstacle.

 The side modes skip gaps narrower than MIN_GAP_WIDTH degrees.
 Without that, leftmost will steer at a one degree gap of noise at the edge of the scan.
-If nothing on that side is wide enough it falls back to the largest gap. largest skips the check completely, so it behaves the same as it always did.
+If nothing on that side is wide enough it falls back to the largest gap. largest skips the check completely, so it behaves the original gap follower.

 ## AR Tag Detection
 Paul Sopin

-One tag, taped to the left wall just before the elevator, and it means one thing: the elevator is next.
-Seeing it calls set_gap_mode("leftmost") so we hug that side the rest of the way in, and it turns the sign reader on.
+One tag is taped to the left wall just before the elevator.
+Seeing it calls set_gap_mode("leftmost") so we turn into that side the rest of the way in, and it turns the sign reader on.

-That makes this much simpler than what we had at the split, where a tag's orientation picked left or right and a weighted voting window decided whether to believe it.
-A tag with one meaning does not need reading, it needs noticing, so ar_detector.py decodes, throws out anything too small, and latches after AR_NEED frames in a row.
-It never unlatches.
-An aruco tag carries error correcting bits so a decode is either a real tag or nothing, and the frame counter is only there so one reflection cannot commit us early.
+That makes this much simpler than what we had at the fork, where a tag's orientation picked left or right.

 ## The Elevator
 Paul Sopin